Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ### 6/8

-Designed room 4
+Designed room 4.
 Replaced Controller with switch to make draw faster.
-Other smaller edits to make draw faster.
+Other smaller edits to make draw faster and implementing new rooms more easier.

 ## Jo